-Coordinate with the Structures Lead during PDN Activity 2RD1 to determine what type of barrier railings will be used on each bridge.
+Coordinate with the Structures Lead and the Division during PDN Activity 2RD2 to determine what type of barrier railings will be used on each bridge.
 Consider functional classification, design speeds, the presence of sidewalks, bikeways, or shared-use paths, and any project-specific criteria, commitments, or requirements.
-Section 6.2.4 (and associated figures) of the MCDOT Structures Management Unit Manual presents standard bridge barrier railings and associated guidance.
+Section 6.2.4 (and associated figures) of the NCDOT Structures Management Unit Manual presents standard bridge barrier railings and associated guidance.
 Coordinate the use of non-standard bridge barrier railings with the Structures Management Unit.
 Refer to Section 5.4 for further discussion of bikeways and share-use paths on bridges.